The regular season finale looked as if it was going to follow a familiar script for the Red Bulls and Chicago Fire.

 Inspired and urged on by the home fans, the Red Bulls went on to score five unanswered goals after McGee’s opener, completely blitzing the Fire off the field to a 5-2 victory, clinching the MLS Supporters’ Shield – given to the team with the best regular-season record.

 For head coach Mike Petke, a man whose ties run deep in this franchise, the Supporters’ Shield means so much.
-After spending two years as an assistant to former head coach Hans Backe, it was unclear if the ex-Red Bulls center back would be even be back on the staff to start the 2013 season.
+After spending two years as an assistant to former head coach Hans Backe, it was unclear if the ex-Red Bulls center back would be back on the staff to start the 2013 season.
 Now, the Long Island native will forever be known as the man who guided the Red Bulls to their first major success.

 It was a stressful end to the regular season, but Petke will surely feel it was worth it.